With mixed feelings, parents everywhere understand that too much screen time for kids comes at a cost.

 No one needs to tell us yet again about the effects of too much screen time for kids because we can see it for ourselves.

-The unrelenting need to watch TikTok videos, extreme grumpiness when not allowed to play Roblox, couch potato-itis.
+The unrelenting need to watch YouTube videos, extreme grumpiness when not allowed to play Roblox, couch potato-itis.

 Low motivation to do the regular kid stuff and go outside.

 However, these last two years have been . . . a lot.
-And in fairness, screens are everywhere and, in some cases (e.g., online “schooling”), they were imposed on parents without training or preparation.
+And in fairness, screens are everywhere and, in some cases (e.g., online “schooling”) they were imposed on parents without proper training or preparation.

-In the exhausting, never-ending quest to guide our kids toward a balanced life, it’s time to: a) recognize that not all screen time is bad, and b) put shame away and work towards “getting back on track” (or, something like that).
+In the exhausting, never-ending quest to guide our kids toward a balanced life, it’s time to recognize that not all screen time is bad, and put shame away and work towards “getting back on track” (or, something like that).